Singulink/SingulinkFX/README.md

 [![Join the chat](https://badges.gitter.im/Singulink/community.svg)](https://gitter.im/Singulink/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**SingulinkFX** is a [DocFX](https://dotnet.github.io/docfx/) template used by Singulink projects.
-It is fully responsive and works beautifully together with the `memberpage` plugin to produce documentation that is familiar to those used to browsing Microsoft .NET documentation.
+**SingulinkFX** is a fully responsive [DocFX](https://dotnet.github.io/docfx/) template used for Singulink project documentation.
+It works beautifully together with the `memberpage` plugin to produce documentation that is familiar to those used to browsing Microsoft .NET documentation.

 **Features:**
 - Responsive layout that works well with all devices.